BIND and some other DNS servers have a feature which allows a “master” server to send updates to another server.

 NOTIFY query when updated DNS information is available, and the slave

 BIND servers initiate an ‘AXFR transfer’ of the new DNS data to serve up to clients on receipt of

 NOTIFY.
 This way, only one

 BIND server needs updating and the slaves update themselves automatically.

-If you use our servers exclusively, you don’t need to know about this mechanism, but people who wish to maintain their DNS data in BIND’s zone file format and use a mix of
+Note: If you use our servers exclusively, you don’t need to use this mechanism, but people who wish to maintain their DNS data in BIND’s zone file format and use a mix of

 Currently our servers will not respond to a